Balaur bondoc: Classification

 The position of Balaur relative to other bird-like dinosaurs and early birds has been difficult to determine.
 The initial phylogenetic analysis placed Balaur bondoc closest to the Asiatic mainland dromaeosaurid species Velociraptor mongoliensis.
 A 2013 study by Brusatte and colleagues, using a modified version of the same data, found it in an unresolved close relationship with the dromaeosaurids Deinonychus and Adasaurus, with some possible alternative trees suggesting it branched off before the common ancestor of Deinonychus and Velociraptor, while others maintained it as the closest relative of Velociraptor, with Adasaurus as their next closest relative.

 More recent analyses using different sets of anatomical data have since cast doubt on a dromaeosaurid classification for Balaur.
 In 2013, a larger analysis containing a wide variety of coelurosaurs found that Balaur was not a dromaeosaurid at all, but a basal avialan, more closely related to modern birds than to Jeholornithiformes but more basal than Omnivoropterygiformes.
 A study published in 2014 found Balaur to be sister to Pygostylia.
 An independent analysis using an expanded version of the original data set (the one that found Balaur to be a dromaeosaurid) drew a similar conclusion in 2014.
 In 2015, researchers Andrea Cau, Tom Brougham, and Darren Naish published a study which specifically attempted to clarify which theropods were close relatives of Balaur.
 While their analysis could not completely rule out the possibility that B. bondoc was a dromaeosaurid, they concluded that this result was less likely than the classification of Balaur as a non-pygostylian avialan based on several important bird-like features.
 Many of the presumed unique traits would in fact have been normal for a member of the Avialae.
 Typical bird features included the degree of fusion of the limb bones, the functional first toe, the first toe claw not being smaller than the second claw, a long penultimate phalanx of the third toe, a small fourth toe claw and a long fifth metatarsal.
+Some researchers continued to classify Balaur as a dromaeosaurid, with two separate studies published in 2021 placing Balaur within the Velociraptorinae, while the 2025 phylogenetic analysis recovered Balaur within Unenlagiinae.

-On the other hand, some recent studies continue to place Balaur within the Velociraptorinae.
+Some researchers claim that Balaur may represent a junior synonym of Elopteryx.
+Brusatte and colleagues first mentioned the possibility in 2013, though they did not consider it the most likely case.
+In 2019, Mayr and colleagues claimed that the synonymy remains possible and more work is needed for confirmation.
+They also noted similarities with Gargantuavis and Elopteryx, indicating that the three taxa form a clade native to the Late Cretaceous European archipelago.
+In 2024, Stoicescu and colleagues suggested that Elopteryx is a member of the Avialae based on the new specimen from Romania, and that Balaur bondoc is probably a junior synonym of Elopteryx.